internetofwater/geoconnex.us/namespaces/ref/pws/README.md

 Landing-content for everywhere else is based on the centroid of the state in which the water sysstem is.

-with gpkg source for the landing content is available [here.]https://www.hydroshare.org/resource/4a22e88e689949afa1cf71ae009eaf1b/data/contents/pws.gpkg)
+The .gpkg source for the landing content is available [here.](https://www.hydroshare.org/resource/4a22e88e689949afa1cf71ae009eaf1b/data/contents/pws.gpkg)

 Contacts:
 * Creator: <kyle.onda@duke.edu>